HomeESA by StateESA Letter West Virginia

 +

 Yes.
 Housing providers may confirm the issuing licensed mental health professional’s license status and credentials.
-They cannot demand your diagnosis or medical records — only verification that a licensed professional issued the letter.
+They can’t demand your diagnosis or medical records — only verification that a licensed professional issued the letter.

 Can I have more than one ESA in West Virginia?